 NSO Youth Fellowship Program

-*Note: Students may opt instead to continue their private study with their current non-NSO teacher.
-Lesson fees with non-NSO musicians will not be covered by the Program.
+*A limited number of places may be available on an as needed basis for students who opt to continue private study with their non-NSO or non-KCNOO teacher.
+Lesson fees with non-NSO or non-KCNOO musicians will not be covered by the program.

 David and Alice Rubenstein are the Presenting Underwriters of the NSO.

 Generous support for the Youth Fellowship Program is provided by The Morris and Gwendolyn Cafritz Foundation, Sandra K. and Clement C. Alpert, U.S. Department of Education, The Charles Engelhard Foundation, The Markow Totevy Foundation, Myra and Leura Younker Endowment Fund, and National Symphony Orchestra musicians.